 You may be wondering how to use a car jack or jack stands and where to place jack stands under the car.
 This post explains where to put a jack and jack stands, the meaning of some related terms, the different types of frames, how to jack up a car or truck from the front or rear, how to put a car on 4 jack stands, and how to pick a properly-rated jack and jack stand for your vehicle.

-We also have many videos that show where to put jack stands on specific makes and models.
+We also have many videos that show where to put jack stands on specific models.

 Where to Place a Jack and Jack Stands Under a Car or Truck

 How to Use a Car Jack and Jack Stands and Safely Jack Up a Car or Truck

 Steps to Take Before Raising the Vehicle

 What to Do Before Jacking Up a Car or Truck